matkoniecz/UnNetHackPlus/Dumping-grounds.md

 True rumor	They say that a hard hat will protect you from falling rocks.
 True rumor	They say that a magic lamp never burns out.
 True rumor	They say that a mirror will not frighten a nymph.
-True rumor	They say that an amulet of change can change your life.
-True rumor	They say that being confused can help you make more friends.
 True rumor	They say that carving a message on an altar can be a bad thing.
 True rumor	They say that civilized people should not eat cats.
 True rumor	They say that civilized people should not eat dogs.
-True rumor	They say that eating Rodney might be good and bad at the same time ._.
 True rumor	They say that eating a leprechaun can make you jumpy.
 True rumor	They say that eating a newt may make you a more powerful wizard.
 True rumor	They say that eating a sprig of wolfsbane may help, if you have been bitten by a werewolf.
 True rumor	They say that even a dead cockatrice can be deadly.
 True rumor	They say that even a flint stone can be used to tell iron from leather.
-True rumor	They say that from a distance all traps look alike True rumor	They say that it is not good for your health to play after 02:00 am.
-True rumor	They say that it's bad luck to break a boulder in Sokoban.
 True rumor	They say that it's better to pay first if you might leave the shop unexpectedly.
-True rumor	They say that one with a rank level of 5 and is lawful can get Excalibur easily.
 True rumor	They say that pets are reluctant to step on cursed items True rumor	They say that puddings are not vegetarian food.
-True rumor	They say that scrolls of fire are fireproof True rumor	They say that shopkeepers are dumb as rocks.
-True rumor	They say that the Horsemen of the Apocalypse are camera shy.
+True rumor	They say that scrolls of fire are fireproof True rumor	They say that the Horsemen of the Apocalypse are camera shy.
 True rumor	They say that you can train your dog with meatballs.
 True rumor	They say that you shouldn't kick a cockatrice without boots.